-- No one may possess or consume alcohol of any type while on College-sponsored trips away from campus. - Students in a room with all occupants over the age of 21 are allowed to have alcohol. - SMC students under the age of 21 are subject to discipline charges for possession or consumption of alcohol even in off-campus locations as such behavior is illegal in the state of South Carolina. - Simply being in the presence of alcohol for someone under 21 on or off campus can be considered a violation.
+- Possession and/or consumption of alcohol by individuals under the age of 21 is prohibited. - Providing access to alcohol to persons under the age of 21 is forbidden. - SMC students under the age of 21 are subject to disciplinary charges for possession or consumption of alcohol. - Students who are under the age of 21 may not be in the presence of alcohol, except at campus events or in public campus spaces designated as "wet."
 For example, if several students are in a residence hall room where only one bottle of beer is visible, all of those present may be subject to disciplinary action. - Decisions about the likelihood of intoxication will usually be based on the student's appearance and/or behavior, without scientific verification.
-Campus Safety or Community Wellness Staff members may, however, choose to measure a student's blood alcohol content using an objective device and the results may be used as evidence in disciplinary proceedings. - Empty alcoholic beverage containers, or signs or posters promoting alcohol may not be displayed in residence hall rooms or any other location on campus. - No notices may be posted or distributed on campus by students or outside persons that promote the consumption of alcoholic beverages.
+Campus Safety or Community Life staff members may, however, choose to measure a student's blood alcohol content using an objective device and the results may be used as evidence in disciplinary proceedings.

+- Empty alcoholic beverage containers, or signs or posters promoting alcohol may not be displayed in residence hall rooms or any other location on campus. - No notices may be posted or distributed on campus by students or outside persons that promote the consumption of alcoholic beverages.